serenology/sql-challenge/README.md

 ## Credit

-All code was written by Seren Frazin with assistance with fellow cohorts.
+All code was written by Seren Frazin with assistance from fellow students in cohort.